Gynecomastia Man Boobs and Your Liver

 DIM - Concentrated Cruciferous Vegetable Supplement

-If incorporating enough crucifers into your daily diet seems challenging, consider taking DIM supplements instead.
+If incorporating enough crucifers into your daily diet seems challenging, consider taking DIM supplements.

 DIM is a powerful phytonutrient found abundantly in cruciferous vegetables.
-It works by creating a better balance between good (estriol) and bad (estradiol and estrone) estrogens, resulting in improved liver function and reduced symptoms associated with estrogen dominance.
+It creates a better balance between good (estriol) and bad (estradiol and estrone) estrogens, resulting in improved liver function and reduced symptoms associated with estrogen dominance.

 Excessive alcohol intake is one of the leading causes of alcoholic hepatitis, which leads to inflammation and damage to your liver.